cltomiyama/MentalHealthSurvey_analysis/analysis/README.md

 - Employees are more whilling to discuss mental health issue with any direct supervisor in companies with less than 500 employees.
 - Employees that are whilling to discuss a mental health issue with any of their direct supervisor are also whilling to have he same discussion with any coworker or some of them.
 - Based the openess for mental health discussion on the three variables, the analysis shows a negative correlation between the number of employees in a company and how open wmployees are to discuss mental health.
 The likelihood of an employee to be open to discuss mental health decreases as the comapny size increases.

+## Mohammed

+**Research question:**What does this data tell us are the biggest factors that affects the mental health of employees?

+**Anaysis:**
+Grpah1:#The Aanalysis shown above shows that older employees tend to recieve benfits than those younger which could be a reson why older people   may      sometimes be less likely to have work have a mental consequence on them.
+Graph2:From hear we can see that most companies tend to have a number of employees that ranges from 0 to 1000.
+There is a possiblility that by lowering the number of employees, the less chance there would be a mental consequence on employees.
+Graph3:This shows that older aged employees are more likely to develop mental issues than younger people.
+Graph4:There seems to be no correlation between wotking remotly and there being a chance of developing mental issues.
+Graph5:Employees with a family histroy of a mental consequence can also develop mental health issue but it is not the case most of the time.
+Graph6:This shows that employees that do take a leave are less likely to develop mental health issues compared to employees that do not take a leave.

+**Conclusion:** Based of from the analysis carried out obove it is fair two say that the biggest factors that affect there being a consequence on an employees mental
+                health are, comapnies that have larger number of employees, employee age and family history.
+This conclusion was made based of from anaysis of relationships between factors that might be affecting and employees health.